 This course develops highly skilled global managers and leaders in an international business context, who can contribute to organisations in an effective and responsible manner.

 In today's globally competitive environment, it is essential to build organisational capability by creating a climate and culture conducive to innovation and advancement.
 The course provides students with the ability to respond to challenging situations in complex and modern organisations.
 It also builds and further develops problem-solving skills and effective interpersonal and relationship management skills.

 Academic Admission requirements (Band 6)

-One or more of the specialisations in this course have admission requirements.
+All applicants are required to meet the published entry requirements.
+Successful applicants with a Graduate Certificate qualification or higher in Business/Commerce may seek reduced course duration by applying for recognition of prior learning.
+One or more of the specialisations in this course has admission requirements.
 Refer to the specialisation for more information.

 English Language requirements (Band 4)